tuchk4/storybook-readme/README.md

        * Override theme values
        *
        * All theme values https://github.com/tuchk4/storybook-readme/blob/master/packages/storybook-readme/src/styles/githubMarkdownCss.js#L436

        */
       theme: {},

       /**
-       * Highlightjs code theme
+       * Prism code theme
-       * Full list of theme https://highlightjs.org/static/demo/.
+       * Full list of theme https://github.com/PrismJS/prism-themes
-       * To be used with storybook-readme, naming of the code theme should be used in one of these styles. https://github.com/tuchk4/storybook-readme/tree/master/packages/storybook-readme/src/styles/codeThemes
+       * To be used with storybook-readme, naming of the code theme should be used in one of these styles. https://github.com/tuchk4/storybook-readme/tree/master/packages/storybook-readme/src/styles/prismCodeThemes
        */
       codeTheme: 'github',